mehulagg/gitlab/doc/update/upgrading_postgresql_using_slony.md

 \i /tmp/migrations.sql
 ```

-To verify if the structure is in place close the session, start it again, then
+To verify if the structure is in place close the session (`\q`), start it again, then
 run `\d`.
 If all went well you should see output along the lines of the
 following: